-In Java, there are three different ways for reading input from the user in the command line environment(console).
+In Java, there are four different ways for reading input from the user in the command line environment(console).

 1.Using Buffered Reader Class

 This is the Java classical method to take input, Introduced in JDK1.0.
 This method is used by wrapping the System.in (standard input stream) in an InputStreamReader which is wrapped in a BufferedReader, we can read input from the user in the command line.

 - The input is buffered for efficient reading.

 - The wrapping code is hard to remember.